 Throughout the project, Shambaugh provided energy consultation to meet or exceed regulations set forth in the California Title 24 Building Energy Efficiency standards, which help facilities reduce energy costs.
-The finished plant also has equipment built for wastewater treatment to minimize water discharge costs.
+Additionally, the plant features equipment built for wastewater treatment to minimize water discharge costs.

-The 136,000-sqaure-foot plant has the initial capacity to process 2.5 million pounds of milk daily and the ability to increase to three million pounds in the future.
-Along with comprehensive design-build consultation for the project, Shambaugh also provided mechanical and equipment services to the state-of-the-art facility.
+The completed plant has the initial capacity to process 2.5 million pounds of milk daily and the ability to increase to three million pounds in the future thanks to Shambaugh’s forward-thinking design and high-quality work.

 During this project, Shambaugh delivered the following: